Creosote Removal Program

 In both cases, these creosote-treated materials continue to leach chemical compounds into beach and marine sediments causing toxic conditions for organisms that live in and use these areas.
 The presence of unused structures also blocks sediment transport and allows for unwanted shading along the critical nearshore, displacing what could be valuable vegetated habitat.

-Large creosote removal project underway in Kitsap County
+Large creosote removal project completed in Kitsap County

-Starting in late September 2014, DNR is removing derelict creosote-treated pilings from eight sites in the marine waters off Kitsap County.
-Updates will be posted here.
+In late September and early October 2014, DNR removed derelict creosote-treated pilings from eight sites in the marine waters off Kitsap County.

 project Completed in Jefferson County

 By March 2014, DNR removed 900 derelict creosote-treated pilings and 5,000 square feet of old, dilapidated dock in the marine waters of eastern Jefferson Count.
 Learn more.

 Removal of creosote-treated wood from Puget Sound has been a major focus of DNR's Restoration Program.
 Since 2004, DNR has partnered with entities such as Marine Resources Committees (MRC), WSU BeachWatchers, People for Puget Sound, Washington State Parks, The Nature Conservancy, and the Northwest Straits Commission, to identify and remove creosote-treated debris.
 The effort began in the north Sound and has since expanded Sound-wide.

 DNR and its partners have trained hundreds of citizen volunteers to identify and inventory debris using GPS technology.
 Data gathered has been used to determine removal locations based on the largest accumulations coupled with habitat features, access issues, and partnership possibilities.